Ronny Paulino

 Ronny Leonel Paulino (born April 21, 1981) is a Dominican former professional baseball catcher.
-He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Florida Marlins, New York Mets and Baltimore Orioles.
-He is currently the bench coach and hitting coach for the Rancho Cucamonga Quakes in the Los Angeles Dodgers organization.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Florida Marlins, New York Mets, and Baltimore Orioles.

-Career
+Playing career

-Pittsburgh Pirates: 1997–2008
+Pittsburgh Pirates

 Paulino signed as a non-drafted free agent with the Pittsburgh Pirates organization on December 29, 1997, at the age of 16.
 In 2002, he was selected by the Kansas City Royals in the Rule 5 draft, but he was returned to the Pirates in spring training of the following year.
 After making his major league debut in September 2005 with the Pirates, Paulino was selected to the Dominican Republic team for the 2006 World Baseball Classic as a backup catcher.
 The highlight of the World Baseball Classic for Paulino came on March 13, when Paulino started at catcher against the Cuban team.
 Paulino went 2–2 with a double, three walks, and a run scored in the Dominican's triumph over Cuba.
 On April 16, 2006, Paulino was recalled to the Major Leagues and quickly became the Pirates every day catcher.
-Eventually he was again demoted to Triple-A Indianapolis, as management would give Ryan Doumit the bulk of playing time behind the plate with the Pittsburgh Pirates.
+Eventually he was again demoted to the Triple-A Indianapolis Indians, as management would give Ryan Doumit the bulk of playing time behind the plate with the Pittsburgh Pirates.

 Paulino was praised by the Pirates pitching staff as an excellent catcher to work with.
 The staff earned run average (ERA) was markedly better when Paulino was behind the plate.

 His .310 batting average made him the first rookie catcher since Mike Piazza to play in at least 100 games and bat at least .310.
 He is only the second rookie catcher since 1969 to have those numbers.

-Florida Marlins: 2009–10
+Florida Marlins

 On December 10, 2008, Paulino was traded to the Philadelphia Phillies in exchange for minor league catcher Jason Jaramillo.
-He was then traded to the San Francisco Giants on March 27, 2009 for pitcher Jack Taschner.
-Two hours later he was traded to the Florida Marlins for pitcher Hector Correa.
+He was then traded to the San Francisco Giants on March 27, 2009, in exchange for pitcher Jack Taschner.
+Two hours later he was traded to the Florida Marlins in exchange for pitcher Hector Correa.

 With the Marlins, Pauline platooned with left-handed hitting catcher John Baker.
 After Baker suffered a season-ending injury in May 2010, Paulino took over starting duties for the majority of the season.
 On August 20, 2010, Paulino received a 50-game suspension for violation of baseball's drug policy.
 Paulino claimed the positive test was a result of a dietary pill.